 Online learning is an educational process that takes place when the students and instructor are not physically in the same place.
 Using a computer and an internet Service Provider (ISP), a student can work on coursework where it is most convenient.
-Even though online classes may be more accessible to a student’s schedule, the content and workload are the same in the online class as in a face-to-face course.
+Even though online classes may be more accessible to a student’s schedule, the content and workload equivalent.

-In an online class, the instructor teaches and facilitates the learning environment.
-Students can participate in virtual classroom meetings, review course materials online, and interact with other students and the instructor via email, chat rooms and threaded discussions.
-In the online classroom, students initiate their own learning, so they need to possess a high degree of self-motivation and self-discipline.
+In an online class, the instructor provides instruction and facilitates the learning environment.
+Students can review course materials online, interact with other students and the instructor via email, chat rooms, threaded discussions, and virtual classroom meetings.
+An online course may be more demanding than a face-to-face course and require students to have a high degree of self-discipline and motivation to be successful.

 Online courses are similar in structure to classroom courses.
-The courses have syllabi, required books to purchase, weekly assignments, projects, papers and tests.
-Students complete exercises and solve problems either alone or in small groups.
-They interact with classmates and instructors through online communication tools instead of face-to-face.
-Online students should call the Information Technology Department at 325-942-2911 with their campus ID number to set up a technology access account.
+The courses have a syllabus, weekly assignments, projects, papers and/or tests.
+Students will do exercises and solve problems either alone or in small groups.
+Students will interact with classmates and instructors through online communication tools instead of face-to-face interaction.

 For online coursework, students should possess basic computer skills.
-They should be able to:
+Students should be able to:

 - Send and receive email